 - Export Citations to Citation Managers such as EndNote, EndNote Basic, and Zotero.

-For comprehensive PubMed help see PubMed Help or click the Help link at the top right of PubMed pages or contact the library at firstname.lastname@example.org.
+For comprehensive PubMed help, see PubMed Help (includes FAQs), visit the NLM Support Center (where you can Write to the help desk), or contact the library at email@example.com.